Table of Contents

 Exact matching is used when the data is expected to be consistent and uniform for elements like numbers, text strings or categorical variables.
 The process comes in handy for things like joining datasets, data validation, filtering, querying and aggregating data.
 Fuzzy matching is for those data elements that are similar but don’t quite line up with one another.

-The fuzzy matching process is especially useful for elements that comprise a customer 360 view, including customer names, addresses or product descriptions that are similar or duplicate.
+Fuzzy matching is especially useful for elements that comprise a customer 360 view, including customer names, addresses or product descriptions that are similar or duplicate.
 It takes differences into consideration and looks for slight differences in spelling, formatting or abbreviations.
 This approach is also a viable option when searching or retrieving information for instances where exact matches are unavailable or unnecessary.

 It can fill in the gaps for certain data connections or relationships that may otherwise be lost with exact matching.
 If John and Jane are married and live at the same address, then fuzzy matching can see the identical location and connect that they are two separate customers living together and, depending on the business, making joint purchases.
 This can alter certain marketing or sales opportunities for some organizations with specific customers.